Community Day places among the top 20% of public schools in California for:

-- Community Day's student population of 16 students has grown by 14% over five school years.
+- Community Day's student population of 9 students has declined by 55% over five school years.

 |School Type||Alternative school|